 Not following signs and signals of crossing guards

 Distracted driving and not paying attention to children walking

 These are only a few examples of ways that drivers can cause pedestrian accidents involving kids walking to school.
 Drivers should always be especially cautious and aware in school zones since kids often do not fully appreciate the risks of walking near traffic or stepping into the street without looking both ways.
 Even if your child was partially at fault for an accident by suddenly stepping into the street, you still may be entitled to recovery if a driver was also acting negligent.
 You should always consult with an attorney to discuss whether you can recovery.

 Contact a Coweta County personal injury attorney for a free consultation

-If your child has been injured in a pedestrian accident because another driver failed to yield or acted in another negligent manner, the experienced pedestrian accident lawyers at the Law Offices of Shane Smith can help you recover.
+If your child has been injured in a pedestrian accident because another driver failed to yield or acted in another negligent manner, the experienced pedestrian accident lawyers at Shane Smith Law can help you recover.
 We understand that you are going through a stressful time with an injured child and will work to make the legal process as easy as possible.
 Call our office at (770) 487-8999 for help today.